MarcEsteve/WebTGN2024/README.md

 # WebTGN2024 🤟
 Web App Angular v18

-### :rocket: This version of Angular is 18.0.6 and hace examples of:
+### :rocket: This version of Angular is 18.0.6 and have examples of:
 - Components
 - Pipes
 - Services